 You can enjoy your retirement if you exercise correctly and regularly.
 The proper exercise can help prolong your lifespan, but the wrong exercise can shorten it.
 You certainly don’t need to go through every exercise routine you come across on the internet to stay healthy.

-To get you started on a good program, I will share some exercises to help senior citizens and those to avoid.
+To get you started on an excellent program, I will share some exercises to help senior citizens and those to avoid.

 Workout for you as you age

 - Water Aerobic: This is one of the most widely recommended activities for senior citizens.
-It helps with arthritis and body pain without overloading your joints, as you are supported by water.
+It helps with arthritis and body pain without overloading your joints, as the water supports you.

 - Stretching/Flexibility Training: Exercises that involve stretching help seniors to stay active and flexible.
 Regular stretching also helps you avoid injuries, body pain, and tiredness.

 - Yoga: Yoga is another highly recommended type of exercise for older people.
 When done correctly, it helps to relieve stress and some pains in the body.